cortex-js/compute-engine/src/docs/guide-symbols.md

-When a symbol is boxed, that is when `ce.box()` is called on an expression that contains the symbol, a definition matching the name of the symbol is searched in the symbol dictionary of the current scope (`ce.context`).
+When a symbol is boxed, that is when `ce.box()` is called on an expression that contains the symbol, a definition matching the name of the symbol is searched in the symbol table of the current scope (`ce.context`).
 If none is found, the parent scope is searched recursively until one is found or the root scope is reached.

 If a definition is found, the symbol is associated with (bound to) the